datatrail-jhu/10_communication/manuscript/06_meetings.md

 ?
 Why is it important to keep minutes?

 C) holds people accountable
+C) reminds people later on what they committed to
 C) keeps people who were unable to attend in the loop
 C) acts as an official record for your meetings
 o) forces everyone to attend the meeting
 o) ensures that nobody has to actually attend the meeting
 o) allows meetings to become emails
 o) allows emails to become meetings
+o) minimizes the need for meetings

 {choose-answers: 4}
 ?
 Which of these purposes should be an email and NOT a meeting?